alex-crouch/zsh-diskfree/README.md

 ## Configuration

-You can configure the plugin by editing the `zsh-diskfree.conf` file found wherever you cloned this repository to or by adding environment variables to .zshrc eg. `export ZSH_DISKFREE_UNIT_GAP=1`.
+You can configure the plugin by editing `zsh-diskfree.conf` at '${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-diskfree/zsh-diskfree.conf' or by adding environment variables to .zshrc eg. `export ZSH_DISKFREE_UNIT_GAP=1`.
 The variable names can be found in the configuration file and just need the `ZSH_DISKFREE_` prefix.

 ## Auto-Updating Prompt (Optional)